 The budget priced Hotel Maritimo is located within easy walking distance to everything in Ibiza Town, and more importantly, is right on the water.
-The hotel receives a mixed bag of reviews on tripadvisor but if you book a Sea/Ocean View room, you won’t be disappointed and you’ll have a balcony with a great view to enjoy a few drinks in the afternoon sun.
+The hotel receives a mixed bag of reviews on tripadvisor but if you book a Sea/Ocean View room, you’ll have a balcony with a great view to enjoy a few drinks in the afternoon sun.

-It seems the islands main towns reflect Goldilocks and the Three Bears: San Miguel is very sleepy and aimed at the older generation, San Antoni is jam-packed with super clubs and Ibiza Town is just right for those somewhere in the middle.
+If you’re trying to choose where to stay in Ibiza, the three main towns on the island are as follows: San Miguel is very sleepy and aimed at the older generation, San Antoni is jam-packed with super clubs and Ibiza Town is just right for those somewhere in the middle (i.e. me).

-Dalt Villa (Old Town) is located near the water’s edge in Ibiza town and winds up the hill in a maze of beautiful cobbled streets and old houses, by far the best way to see the Old Town is by foot.
-The going isn’t too tough and you will have a lot of opportunities to see all of the amazing sites Ibiza has to offer, including incredible street art (featured picture).
+Dalt Villa (Old Town) is located near the water’s edge in Ibiza town and winds up the hill in a maze of beautiful cobbled streets and old houses and by far the best way to see the Old Town is by foot.
+The going isn’t too tough and you will have a lot of opportunities to see all of the amazing sites Ibiza has to offer, including incredible street art around every corner.
+Just be sure to wear comfortable shoes!

 The island is quite small and it’s very easy to get around, rather than spending your days on the public bus the best way to see the island is by hired scooter.
 You can hire a scooter from Europcar for €27 for the day and at just €7 to fill the tank, it’s great value.